syed-afzal/docker_nodejs_mongodb/README.md

 Now to check an api of todos you hit the api using __curl__.
 Curl is need to be installed on your machine.
 Otherwise you should use postman for hitting an api.

-To Install curl run the command:
+To Install curl run the command :

 ```bash
 $  sudo apt-get update